 About the Programme

-Are you thinking about additional ways to invest in your future and expand employability?
+Are you thinking about additional ways to invest in your future, seize the day and expand employability?
 RGU Accelerator 2026 Impact North is launching during Scotland's first National Innovation Week!
-Back due to popular demand, the University's central flagship development programme is here for year 8.
-Excitingly, it will feature collaborative cohorts running in tandem with Aberdeen and Islands based teams, nurturing early stage innovative ideas across Scotland and supporting economic development.
+Back by popular demand, the University's central flagship development programme is here for year 8.
+Excitingly, this year will feature two collaborative cohorts running in tandem with Aberdeen and Scottish Islands based teams, nurturing early-stage innovative ideas across Scotland and supporting economic development.

 If you have an early-stage innovative idea, the programme can offer you five-months of flexible entrepreneurial training around work and studies, access to mentors and the opportunity to access equity-free seed funding.

-Main benefits of the upcoming 2026 programme include:
+Main benefits of the upcoming RGU Accelerator 2026 programme:

-- Equity Free Funding - seed £3,000 and thousands of pounds in showcase prizes,
+- Equity Free Seed funding £3,000 and win thousands of pounds in Showcase prizes,

-- Collaboration with Islands – Orkney, Shetland & Outer Hebrides,
+- Collaboration with Scottish Islands – Orkney, Shetland & Outer Hebrides,

-- Flexible sessions, gain entrepreneurial skills and confidence.
+- Flexible sessions, gain entrepreneurial skills set for life.

 Programme Eligibility